maxrainer/ansible-role-cisco_ise/README.md

 Requirements
 ------------
-Cisco ISE version 2.1 or 2.2
+Cisco ISE version 2.1 or 2.2 (tested also on 2.7)

 Prerequisites
 -------------